 Nio is a Dj, Producer, Mc and Graphic Designer from Genova, Italy.
 He is a founding member of the rap group Zero Plastica and Artistic Director for Nomadic Wax, a Brooklyn based media company and indie label.
-He's also a cameraman, audio-technician and has been working as a free-lance for the most important medias in his own town.

 As a Dj he easily spins from Golden Age Rap to Reggae classics and Ska, Funk, Soul, R&B, House, Electro, Dub, Dubstep and more, according to the context he's called to perform in.